-Applicants who meet the admissions requirements of the University and submit official high school transcripts or documentation as specified below will be granted admission.
-A student who meets the admissions requirements of the University and submits unofficial transcripts may be granted admission but is required to submit the original/official/certified documents before the end of the student's second term in order to remain enrolled.
+Applicants who meet the admissions requirements of the University and submit official high school transcripts or documentation as specified below will be granted acceptance.
+A student who meets the admissions requirements of the University and submits unofficial transcripts may be granted acceptance but is required to submit the original/official/certified documents prior to enrolling and beginning classes.